 Balancing Neurotransmitters is an Ongoing Event

-The modern world in which we live in promotes an imbalance in neurotransmitters.
-If you live the typical lifestyle of the average individual in our society, then you will be swimming in a sea of mind-altering toxins, drowning in stress, barely keeping your head above water with a nutrient depleted diet and medicate all the consequences of these actions with a vast array of pharmaceuticals.
+The modern world in which we live promotes an imbalance in neurotransmitters.
+If you live the typical lifestyle of the average individual in our society, then you will be swimming in a sea of mind-altering toxins, drowning in stress, barely keeping your head above water with a nutrient-depleted diet and medicating all the consequences of these actions with a vast array of pharmaceuticals.
 All of which makes it impossible to have properly functioning brain chemistry.